-A team of leading-edge researchers and educators who work on Learning, Teaching and Innovation at the OU have developed the materials for this module, which is presented on the FutureLearn platform, giving you the opportunity to explore in depth issues related to learning at scale, open learning, and learning design.
+A team of researchers and educators at The Open University’s pioneering Institute of Educational Technology have developed the materials for this module, which is presented on the FutureLearn platform, giving you the opportunity to explore in depth issues related to learning at scale, mobile learning, citizen science, open learning, and learning design.
 All module materials are online.
 You’ll explore them individually, some in small groups and some with the entire cohort.
 Small-group work will take place using both text-based discussion and online room sessions, guided and supported by your tutor.
 You’re also welcome to lead your own online discussions and to use a range of online resources, including those provided by the OU and by FutureLearn.
-You will be supported in individual study, in working together, and in seeking out new networks and sources of information on the Internet – from online journals to social media, and from learning at scale to open educational resources, mobile learning and citizen science.
+You will be supported in individual study, in working together, and in seeking out new networks and sources of information on the Internet – from online journals to social media.

-One purpose of the module – and one of the main reasons we have chosen to use the FutureLearn platform – is to give you hands-on experience of current and innovative learning technologies, together with opportunities to reflect on that experience.
+You will get hands-on experience of current and innovative learning technologies, together with opportunities to reflect on that experience.
 Whether you are blogging or sharing material on social media, reflecting on your experience of open courses, talking online with your tutor and fellow students or trying out a new tool you have just found, we’ll be asking you to keep in mind fundamental questions about the nature of learning, teaching, assessment and learning design.
-You’ll consider issues of openness, networking and accessibility and how these relate to different contexts.
-You’ll examine the keystones of technology-enhanced learning and their relevance in different contexts.
-You’ll also look ahead to new developments on the horizon and how these are likely to relate to your own practice.
+You’ll consider issues of openness, equity and accessibility and how these relate to different contexts.
+You’ll examine the key characteristics of technology-enhanced learning and their relevance in different contexts.
+You’ll also look ahead to new developments on the horizon and how these are likely to be relevant to your own practice.

 You will learn